 A root canal treatment can relieve you of the pain and discomfort due to severe tooth infection and decay.
-At Somi Dental Group, our dental surgeons have years of experience treating infected root canals.
+At Somi Dental Group, our dental surgeons have years of experience treating infected root canals in Boca Raton.
 We will evaluate the health of your teeth and provide the root canal treatment to eliminate the tooth infection.

 Deep inside, the teeth are composed of a series of nerves, blood vessels, and connective tissues called “ tooth pulp” that help in developing the teeth and keeping them healthy.
 This pulp is located in a hollow section inside the teeth, called the root canal.

 When a person doesn’t maintain the right oral hygiene, bacteria start to build-up on the teeth.
 Extensive bacterial build-up can infect the pulp inside the root canal and cause intense discomfort.